-Above Standard At Standard Near Standard Below standard Planning/Rehearsal Takes a leadership position in the Gives suggestions and accepts Offers limited contributions of Fails to go along with group group, gives original suggestions and accepts suggestions of others, and actively contributes in ideas for scene and passively goes along with group decisions, does not help generate ideas, and suggestions of others, and actively contributes in rehearsal. rehearsal. decisions in rehearsal. contribution to rehearsal is negligible.
+Above Standard At Standard Near Standard Below standard Planning/Rehearsal Takes a leadership position in the group, gives original suggestions Gives suggestions and accepts suggestions of others, and actively Offers limited contributions of ideas for scene and passively goes Fails to go along with group decisions, does not help generate and accepts suggestions of others, and actively contributes in rehearsal. contributes in rehearsal. along with group decisions in rehearsal. ideas, and contribution to rehearsal is negligible.